SreshthTiwari/trading-execution-engine/README.md

 # Trading Execution Engine

-A high-performance, low-latency trading execution system designed to handle rapid financial transactions.
+A high-performance, low-latency trading execution system designed to handle quick financial transactions.
 I've tried to create a scalable infrastructure for processing market data and executing trades.

 ## Features